Long-time behavior of the Stokes-transport system in a channel: Introduction

-The results of \cite{kiselevyao} about the instability of the incompressible porous media equation being essentially geometric, they can be adapted to the Stokes-transport system (see the thesis of Antoine Leblond for details).
-The result is the same: there exists smooth perturbation small in $H^{2-}(\Omega)$-norm such that $\limsup_{t\to\infty} \| \rho(t) - \Theta \|_{H^s(\Omega)} = \infty$ for any $s>1$.
-Therefore, this enlightens the existence of a regularity threshold between $H^2(\Omega)$ and $H^6(\Omega)$ between stability and instability.
+\item One can of course wonder about the strong regularity requirement in \cref{thm:stab}.
+It turns out that one can adapt a strategy developed by Kiselev and Yao \cite{kiselevyao} about the instability of the incompressible porous media equation.
+Indeed, the arguments are essentially geometric, and the result is the same: there exist smooth perturbations small in $H^{2-}(\Omega)$-norm such that $\limsup_{t\to\infty} \| \rho(t) - \rho_s \|_{H^s(\Omega)} = \infty$ for any $s>1$.
+Therefore, this shows the existence of a regularity threshold between $H^2(\Omega)$ and $H^6(\Omega)$ between stability and instability.
+The details are provided in the thesis of Antoine Leblond \cite{leblondPhD}.

+\item Finally, an interesting question is the optimality of the $(1+t)^{-1}$ decay in \eqref{eq:thm-decay}.
+The dynamics of the equation preserve the fact that the perturbation and its normal derivative are vanishing on $\p\Omega$ \ie $\rho - \rho_s\in H^2_0(\Omega)$.
+For higher normal derivatives this property is not preserved, and this is the main reason why the time-decay is limited.
+This is one of the main motivations to study the formation of boundary layers in this system, together with the possibility to allow non-vanishing perturbations on $\p\Omega$. \cref{thm:BL-nonlinear} below indicates that the optimal decay rate under the assumptions of \cref{thm:stab} is very likely $(1+t)^{-9/8}$.
+We refer to the discussion at the top of page \pageref{optimal-rate} for more details.